Emmeline Pethick-Lawrence

-Emmeline Pethick-Lawrence, Baroness Pethick-Lawrence (21 October 1867 – 11 March 1954) was a British women's rights activist, suffragist and pacifist.
+Emmeline Pethick-Lawrence, Baroness Pethick-Lawrence (née Pethick; 21 October 1867 – 11 March 1954) was a British women's rights activist, suffragist and pacifist.
+She was a leading member and treasurer of the Women's Social and Political Union (WSPU), organised WSPU's first Week of Self-Denial and founded and edited the publication Votes for Women.
+She was ousted from the WSPU for her opposition to more militant action and founded the United Suffragists.
+She was one of the first members of the Women's International League for Peace and Freedom (WILPF) and she led a campaign against the naval blockade on Germany during World War I.

 Early life

 Pethick-Lawrence was born in 1867 in Clifton, Bristol as Emmeline Pethick.
-Her father, Henry Pethick of Cornish farming stock, was a businessman and merchant of South American hide, who became owner of the Weston Gazette, and a Weston town commissioner.
+Her father, Henry Pethick, of Cornish farming stock, was a businessman and merchant of South American hide, who became owner of the Weston Gazette, and a Weston town commissioner.
 She was the second of 13 children, five who died in infancy, and her younger sister, Dorothy Pethick (the tenth child), was also a suffragist.

-Pethick was sent away to the Greystone House boarding school l in Devizes at the age of eight.
+Pethick was sent away to the Greystone House boarding school in Devizes, Wiltshire, at the age of eight.
 She was reluctant to conform from an early age and got into trouble frequently at school.
 She was then educated at private schools in England, France and Germany.

 Early career

 From 1891 to 1895, Pethick worked as a "sister of the people" for the West London Methodist Mission at Cleveland Hall, near Fitzroy Square, having been inspired by Walter Besant's book The Children of Gibeon (1886).
 She ran a girls' club at the mission with Mary Neal and they became friends and lived together.

 In 1895, she and Neal left the mission to co-found the Espérance Club, with support from the evangelical Christian socialist Mark Guy Pearse.
 The club for young women and girls would not be subject to the constraints of the mission, and could experiment with dance and drama.
 Pethick also started Maison Espérance, a dressmaking cooperative with a minimum wage, an eight-hour day and a holiday scheme, and was founder of the Social Settlement for Girls from the East End of London.